Code-the-Dream-School/python-for-data-analysis-v3/lessons/03 - Data Cleaning and Validation/05_validation_duplicates_outliers.md

 ## First, Keep a Raw Copy

-We flagged this back in Module 3.1, and now it earns its own step.
+We mentioned this in Module 3.1; here it becomes its own step.
 Before you change anything, save an untouched copy of the original data:

 ```python
 raw_df = df.copy()   # never modified — your reference point